enthought/apptools/docs/source/traits-cereal/traits-cereal.rst

 is assumed that this will be possible by simply inspecting the node at which the blob data has been serialized.

-Each UUID present in ``Blob.children`` is requested before proceeding to produce references to all of the objects that will be needed to populate ``Blob.attrs``.
-We can then traverse ``Blob.attrs``, replacing UUIDs with their objects.
+Each keys present in ``Blob.children`` is requested before proceeding to produce references to all of the objects that will be needed to populate ``Blob.attrs``.
+We can then traverse ``Blob.attrs``, replacing keys with their objects.
 Once this is done, we can pass ``Blob.attrs`` to the object's constructor (defined in ``Blob.class_name``) and reify the object.

-We should now have the real object again, in the same state it was in when it was saved, including maintaining the same UUID.
+We should now have the real object again, in the same state it was in when it was saved, including maintaining the same key.

-Further calls to load this object's UUID will produce *this same instance* of the object.
+Further calls to load this object's key will produce *this same instance* of the object.
 The ``StorageManager`` should handle this by caching loaded objects in a ``weakref.WeakValueDictionary`` or something similar.